Kimberley Western Australia: We hiked, canoed and cruised

 Trips from Kununurra

-We stayed at Discovery Park on the stunning Lake Kununurra, where we had a cabin close to the water.
+We stayed at Discovery Park on the stunning Lake Kununurra, Kimberley,Western Australia where we had a cabin close to the water.

 After all the hours in the aeroplane, we needed a good walk.
 We took a late afternoon stroll through Mirima National Park near Kununurra.
 The park featured stunning rock formations and views.

 The Pump House is a popular waterhole and dining spot with a beautiful outdoor setting.
-It’s a five-minute walk from our caravan park.
-Furthermore, it’s a nice place to enjoy a few drinks while watching the sunset over the Ord River.
+It’s just a five-minute walk from our caravan park—the perfect place to enjoy sunset drinks over the Ord River.

 We took a dirt road to see Mayiba, Molly Springs, Blackrock, Marlgu Billabong, and the Grotto.
 There were no waterfalls or billabongs, all the water had already dried up by then.